Canon 1D Mark II vs G9X Mark II

 One feature that is present on the 1D Mark II, but is missing on the G9X Mark II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1D Mark II writes its imaging data to Compact Flash or SD cards, while the G9X Mark II uses SDXC cards.
 The 1D Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the G9X Mark II only has one slot.
+The G9X Mark II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark II cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark II and Canon PowerShot G9 X Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.